h2oai/h2o4gpu/FAQ.md

 perform many linear algebra operations (CUBLAS, CUSOLVER) and other specific algorithms (CUFFT).

+MAGMA is a set of linear algebra and other mathematical routines, and includes some basic fitting routines (without regularization).
+CULA is a closed-source library that provides matrix operations and linear algebra operations.

-H2O4PU has a C++ back-end that uses many different cuda, cub, and thrust functions to provide machine learning (ML) algorithms that can be used in artificial intelligence (AI) applications.
-Since H2O4PU already uses C++ as a backend, these packages don't provide any additional functionality.
+H2O4PU focusees on machine learning (ML) algorithms that can be used in artificial intelligence (AI) contexts.
+It has a C++ back-end that uses many different cuda, cub, and thrust functions.
+Since H2O4PU already uses C++ as a backend, these packages don't provide any additional functionality (although in limited use, they may make it easier to prototype new features).

 In addition, by having H2O4GPU do all operations with C++, this allows the data to stay on the GPU for the entire ML algorithm, instead of data being transferred back and forth between the CPU and GPU (an expensive operation) for each separate linear algebra call.

-Lastly, this allows the ML algorithm to be designed to have all inputs and outputs on the GPU, allow the ML algorithm to be a component within a pure GPU pipeline.
+This allows the ML algorithm to be designed to have all inputs and outputs on the GPU, allow the ML algorithm to be a component within a pure GPU pipeline.

+In summary, ML algorithms differ from standard linear algebra algorithms, because ML requires unsupervised and supervised modeling with regularization and validation.